alfooscxx/matrix-operations/README.md

 # matrix-operations
-implementation of basic matrix operations
+implementation of the basic matrix operations